Learn how to start or grow a handyman business

 handyman supplies

 Unfortunately, you can’t carry an entire hardware store in your work vehicle, so you’ll need to be selective on which screws, nuts, bolts, and supplies you stock in your truck.
-Here is a shortlist of the supplies I’ve found most important to have on hand.
+Here is a short list of the supplies I’ve found most important to have on hand.

 1. Reciprocating Saw Blades (Metal and wood)